arashkaffamanesh/lxc-rke-rancher/README.md

 ./2-deploy-rke.sh
 # if you're a cert-manager lover, please provide the right domain name and email address in 3-deploy-rancher-on-rke.sh
 ./3-deploy-rancher-on-rke.sh
-# open port 443 in your security group and map
+# open port 443 in your security group and map your domain in dns
 ```

 ## What you get